satikcz/BWAPI-CLI/README.md

 ## Original Version
-This one is ported from https://github.com/Lamarth/BWAPI-CLI That was a port of BWAPI-CLI for version 3.7.3 was created by ZeroFusion at http://bwapicli.codeplex.com/
+This one is ported from https://github.com/Lamarth/BWAPI-CLI

+That was a port of BWAPI-CLI for version 3.7.3 created by ZeroFusion at http://bwapicli.codeplex.com/

 ## Issues
 This project a port from https://github.com/Lamarth/BWAPI-CLI with some small changes to make it somehow compile and run with one bugfix (there were some upgrade enum errors that shifted few enum entries).